thanos/exbags/README.md

 ### `symmetric_difference/2`

-Returns a bag containing key-value pairs that exist in either bag but not in both.
+Returns key-value pairs that exist in either bag but not in both.

 ```elixir
 iex> ExBags.symmetric_difference(%{a: [1, 2], b: [2, 3]}, %{b: [2, 4], c: [5]})